fuzzylogicxx/fuzzylogic/posts/roselli-underline-links.md

 ---
 date: 2024-05-19T07:48:01Z
-title: 'On link undrlines, by Adrian Roselli'
+title: 'On link underlines, by Adrian Roselli'
 description: 'Adrian recommends that we underline links in body copy and provides a host of evidence and rationale'
 tags:
 - link